 The problem is – the death we are remembering/reflecting about, is the death that provides us all with eternal LIFE and a relationship with God the Father.
 Jesus (without sin) literally took our place and covered our sin so that we could become righteous before God.
 When Jesus said, ‘It is finished,’ that’s what was accomplished.
 The cross is an incredible act of love that we really can’t afford to ignore – it has a huge significance.

 So, what should we do on Good Friday to ensure we don’t miss out on remembering and reflecting on this significant day?
-Last year I wrote five things we can try, but I’ve edited this version in light of the COVID-19 pandemic.
+In 2019, I wrote five things we can try, but I’ve edited this version in light of the COVID-19 pandemic.

 1. Be virtually ‘present’ with family & other believers.

 Jesus and the disciples were together during the Last Supper.
 They were having ‘commUNION’ together.
 It’s really important that we find creative ways of coming together, with fellow believers.
 Communion is the act of personally and corporately sharing the gift of grace that Jesus gave to all of us.
 (You can read more about Communion here)

 In fact, I would even argue that communion loses its significance when we engage in communion by ourselves.

 But just because we aren’t able to physically be with each other outside of our household (or small group depending on restrictions) doesn’t mean we have to partake alone.
 Also, I’m not saying you can’t partake alone – I’m saying it loses its power and significance when we avoid coming together as a group of believers.

 So, have a ZOOM call, join an online service or FaceTime with a friend.
 There’s no reason why we can’t experience Good Friday with others during the pandemic.

 I should also say – this shouldn’t be limited to Good Friday.
 We should come together and connect on a regular basis to remember and reflect on our faith.